niallbee/capstone/guides/day-1/guide-1-jenkins-architecture.md

      region = var.region
    }
    ```
-   This module block declares a module that will be refered to as `Jenkins` in the Terraform configuration files.
+   This module block declares a module that will be referred to as `Jenkins` in the Terraform configuration files.
 We use the `source` argument to tell Terraform where to find the module (in our case the `day-1` folder).
 Then we assign values to the variables that we declared in step one using `variable name = value`

    We could now deploy this module with a `terraform apply` but first we would need to run a `terraform init` as we have introduced a new module.
 The `terraform init` command installs modules in your configuration so you must run it whenever you introduce a new module.

    However before we deploy our infrastructure we want to make a few more configurations.

-5. To use the Jenkin UI we will access via port 8080 over HTTP.
-To allow the traffic to get to the Jenkins contoller we need to create a firewall rule.
+5. To use the Jenkins UI we will access via port 8080 over HTTP.
+To allow the traffic to get to the Jenkins controller we need to create a firewall rule.
 To do this insert the following code block into `firewall.tf` in the `capstone-project` folder.
    ```
    resource "google_compute_firewall" "allow_http" {
      name    = "allow-http"